ericzyl/ericzyl.github.io/_pages/about.md

   - /about.html
 ---

 I am a second year Statistics Master's student at Columbia University.
-My undergraduate studies were in Applied Math & Computer Science at UC San Diego. major in Applied Math & Computer Science.
+My undergraduate studies were in Applied Math & Computer Science at UC San Diego.
 My area of interest include machine learning, optimal transport, optimization, and NLP.
 I am actively looking for research opportunities.
+I am pursuing PhD in Applied Math / Data Science in the fall 2025.

 <!---